Measures to prevent COVID-19 transmission continue to be necessary for protection of the public during this challenging time.

 What this means for social workers

 Social workers are supporting communities that are affected or fearful of the COVID-19 coronavirus.
-Some of our members have specifically asked for guidance on social work practice in emergency situations and telepractice.
-I’ve written a blog post about this that I hope will be of service.
+Some of our members have asked for guidance on specific topics; we hope Alec’s blog posts about telepractice, social work practice during emergency situations, and taking time for reflection have been helpful.

 We are continuing to offer online professional development to serve our members’ learning needs; our programming has included webinars offered in partnership with the CASW and open to their members across Canada, interactive workshops that require live participation, and free events open to the public.
 All College events will be posted on our website, and announcements will be distributed in the member newsletter.